vagner4work/advanced_custom_post_types/README.md

 $acptPlugins = array('sample');
 ```

-The name of your plugin is the folders name or the php files name unless it is the index.php file.
+The name of your plugin is the folders name or the php files name.

+Plugins are loaded in this manner so you can decide how and when they are loaded.
+I'm sure I'll add more option in the future.

 Troubleshooting
 ===